DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 Now that you know how to set up a work area, a classic option for learning about how to run DAQ modules in a work area is [the listrev documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/listrev/).

-In the listrev instructions you'll be running a program called `nanorc` to run the DAQ.
-To learn more about `nanorc` itself, take a look at [the nanorc documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/nanorc/).

 <a name="Finding_Info"></a>
 ## Finding Info on Your Work Area